Get and set Outlook item data in read or compose forms

 Accessing EWS from a read or compose add-in

 You can also use the mailbox.makeEwsRequestAsync method to access the Exchange Web Services (EWS) operations GetItem and UpdateItem directly from the add-in.
 You can use these operations to get and set many properties of a specified item.
-This method is available to Outlook add-ins regardless of whether the add-in has been activated in a read or compose form, as long as you specify the ReadWriteMailbox permission in the add-in manifest.
-For more information in using makeEwsRequestAsync to access EWS operations, see Call web services from an Outlook add-in.
+This method is available to Outlook Add-ins regardless of whether the add-in has been activated in a read or compose form, as long as you specify the ReadWriteMailbox permission in the add-in manifest.